 At one end of Momo Beach is a dive resort but other than that there is nothing more than a few small fishing boats along the sand and beautiful turquoise waters await.

 Find All → Tours in Bohol with Klook

 MAG ASO FALLS

 Mag Aso Falls is one of Bohol’s natural treasures and an adventure not to be missed.
-Gatorade pools and epic cliff jumps are just some of the reasons why you should add Mag Aso Falls to your list of things to do in Bohol.
+Gatorade pools and epic cliff jumps are just some of the reasons why you should add Mag Aso Falls to your list of must-see attractions.

-Mag Aso Falls is located in the town of Antequera on Bohol.
+Mag Aso Falls is located in the town of Antequera.
 To reach Mag Aso Falls it’s approximately 30 minutes drive from Tagbilaran City or a 1-hour drive from Panglao.